 Temporary mooring place Amsterdam, 2014 & 2015

-Trying to obtain the right permits for a mooring place in the bay of Rio, the team realized they would not be able to move the platforms to Brazil in time for the World Cup in 2014.
+Trying to obtain the right permits for a mooring place in the bay of Rio, the team realised they would not be able to move the platforms to Brazil in time for the World Cup in 2014.
 The transportation of the platform across the Atlantic was postponed until just before the Olympic Games in 2016.
 In the meantime, both floating platforms got a temporary mooring location in Amsterdam.
-One was used as a refugee centre, answering a very big humanitarian need at that time, while the other was refurbished into a Good Hotel.
+Previously used as a refugee centre, answering a very big humanitarian need at that time, while the other was refurbished into a Good Hotel.

 Good Hotel Antigua, 2015